PHILOSOPHY.

 ___2. Computer search – the ‘most famous artists everyone should know’.

-___7. Get color copies made- one for each student.
-You can use regular weight paper to keep the cost down, if your students are taught to handle the prints with care (don’t wrinkle them).
+___8. Get color copies made- one for each student.
+You can use regular weight paper to keep the cost down.
+Teach your students to handle the prints with care.

 ——♦♦——